DongeunPaeng/moments/README.md

 ##### Day 3

-- [ ] Populate cards up to 10 fake cards
+- [x] Populate cards up to 10 fake cards
+- [ ] Brings cards closer to each other in the large screen
 - [ ] Fix footer (center items)
 - [ ] Build and connect to mongoDB
 - [ ] Limit each image's size